LeetLLM

 Output

-1decision: authorized 2first execution: refund recorded once 3retry: refund recorded once 4second click: blocked: stale decision
+1decision: authorized 2first execution: promotion recorded once 3retry: promotion recorded once 4second click: blocked: stale decision

 An expiry guard is separate from version matching.
 This example takes the current time and expiry time as inputs, then rejects a decision whose review window has already passed.